 There are four elected officers of the Commission: a chair, vice chair, member at large, and a representative to the statewide California Association of Local Mental Health Boards/Commissions.
 Officers serve a one-year term with a maximum of three terms.

-For a complete roster of officers for the MHSARC, visit our boards and commissions page.
+For a complete roster of officers for the MHSARC, visit the County’s Boards and Commissions page.